 In 2013 we did it all again and the Kennedy Awards was established as a fixture on the NSW events calendar, with the Chris Watson Award introduced to recognise excellence in NSW regional newspaper journalism.

 In 2014 the Harry Potter Award for Outstanding Television News Reporting and the Jim Oram Award for Outstanding Feature Writing were added to the distinguished list of legends honoured by the industry every August.

 The Kennedy Awards is organised by the Kennedy Foundation, a registered charity helping media professionals in hardship, with compassion – in confidence – and supporting other community organisations.

-Click here for details on individual awards and 2015 category sponsorship opportunities or contact Kennedy Foundation General Manager STEVE WARNOCK via firstname.lastname@example.org or phone 0424 407717
+Click 2016 Sponsorship Packages or contact Kennedy Foundation General Manager STEVE WARNOCK via email@example.com or phone 0424 407717